Is Consciousness Fundamental? – Ed Kelly – Transcript

 Rick Archer: If you could conjecture where the scientific enterprise might be at 100 years from now, or 200 years from now, taking into account both material, measurable things and mystical or spiritual experiences, do you think there will be a merging such that it’s just one body of knowledge with different tools or facets to it?
 Or do you think there will always be some kind of, what’s the word, schism between the two?

-Ed Kelly: I believe we can already glimpse in outline, an improved science-based worldview that accommodates spiritual realities in a meaningful way.
-And, moreover, makes them accessible, both individually and culturally.
-I mean, I can’t do better than hope that something of that sort emerges.
-Because, like I said before, I think we don’t have much time to get this right or we’re going to destroy ourselves and everything else.
+Ed Kelly: I believe we can already glimpse in outline, an improved science-based worldview that accommodates spiritual realities in a meaningful way, and, moreover, makes them accessible, both individually and culturally.
+I can’t do better than hope that something of that sort emerges because, like I said before, I think we don’t have much time to get this right or we’re going to destroy ourselves and everything else.

 Rick Archer: A good question that came in from Ivan Dimitroff.
-He wants to know, double-slit experiments confirm consciousness effectors in reality.
+He wants to know, double-slit experiments confirm consciousness effector in reality.
 Do you incorporate quantum mechanics in your studies of consciousness?

-Ed Kelly: The guy who’s done most with that is Dean Radin, who’s done and published a bunch of double-slit experiments, including some in physics journals.
+Ed Kelly: The guy who’s done most with that is Dean Radin, who’s done and published a bunch of experiments.

-Ed Kelly: Okay.
-The other person that I’ve been closest to is Henry Stapp, who’s a distinguished quantum theorist, inventor of S-matrix theory and stuff like that, and who’s very much on board with the kind of picture that I described as emerging at the end of Beyond Physicalism.
-He’s advanced a picture of the mind-brain interaction which he thinks reconciles a kind of dualistic point of view with quantum mechanics.
-He’s also very sympathetic privately to the idea of a vast realm of quantum potentials, or potentiae, being thought of as more mental than physical in the traditional sense, and with the idea of a big mind at the basis of all that happens, including both our experience of ourselves as separate individuals and our shared experiences of a surrounding natural world.
-The latter, after all, has to be accounted for somehow.
-Let me just move on with this for a moment.
-The big obstacle to moving toward idealism – certainly for me, and I think for a lot of other people – is an argument you often get from physicalists, even open-minded physicalists who are willing to acknowledge that they are having trouble explaining consciousness.
-They say something like “OK, it’s true we’re having trouble explaining consciousness; but look, you guys have exactly the opposite problem – you have to explain how matter arises from consciousness”.
-What I would like to explain here is that that’s not quite right.
-There’s a subtle but vital asymmetry in the explanatory challenges facing the physicalist and the idealist.
-What the idealist has to explain is not matter as classically conceived; that’s part of the conceptual system that we elaborated over several centuries to explain various regularities in the world of experience, which it does very well.
-It’s just that now we’re encountering some things that physicalism seems unable to explain.
-We know as the most fundamental of all facts, however, that conscious experience exists.
-What the idealist has to explain is not parts of the conceptual apparatus that we have previously tried to use to explain consciousness and so on, but to explain those regularities of experience for which we invented that apparatus in the first place.
-I’m not sure I said that very well, but that’s exactly what idealists such as Federico Faggin and Bernardo Kastrup are attempting to do – to understand how it can be that out of a cosmic consciousness comes both us as individuals, and the mostly pretty much the same kind of world that we experience when we’re together.
-So stay tuned for that.
+Ed Kelly: The other person that I’ve been closest to is Henry Stapp, who was a quantum theorist, inventor of S matrix theory and stuff like that, who is very much on board with the kind of picture that I described as emerging at the end of Beyond Physical as he’s advanced, a picture of the mind brain interaction, which he thinks reconciles a kind of dualistic point of view with quantum mechanics.
+He is also very sympathetic privately to the idea of the realm of quantum potentials, potentiae, being thought of as a kind of, he thinks it’s more mental than physical in the traditional sense, is very comfortable privately with the idea of a big mind at the basis of all that happens, including both our experience, of ourselves, as separate individuals and also our shared experiences of a surrounding natural world.
+I mean, it has to be accounted for somehow, right?
+The big obstacle, certainly for me, and I think for a lot of people to moving toward idealism, is an argument you often get from physical.
+Even open-minded physical realists who are willing to acknowledge that they are having trouble explaining consciousness say, but look, you guys have exactly the opposite problem.
+You have to explain matter from consciousness.
+What I would like to propose to you is that that’s not quite right.
+There’s an asymmetry in the explanatory challenges to the physicalist and the idealist, because what the idealist has to explain, is not matter, as classically conceived.
+That’s part of the conceptual system that we elaborated over several centuries to explain a lot of things, which it does.
+It’s just that now we’re encountering some things that it seems unable to explain.
+What the idealist has to explain is not parts of that conceptual apparatus that we have previously tried to use to explain consciousness and so on, but to explain those regularities of experience for which we invented that apparatus.
+Not sure I said that very well.
+That’s exactly what people like Federico Faggin and Bernardo Castro are attempting to do, to basically understand how it could be that out of a cosmic consciousness comes both us as individuals, and the, mostly pretty much the same kind of worlds that we experience when we’re together.
+Stay tuned for that.

-Ed Kelly: You know, in the Indian tradition they celebrate the idea of the jivan mukti, a person who has been liberated in this life and become an effective agent for improving things.
-And certainly in the Catholic tradition there similarly been great saints, mystics like St. Teresa and John of the Cross, who were prodigious engines for getting things done in this world.
-Maybe if we had a bunch more such people we could start rapidly making improvements in our civilization and the overall state of things.
+Ed Kelly: In the Indian tradition, they celebrate the idea of the Jivan Mukti, a person who was liberated in this life and an effective agent for improving things, and certainly, I mean, in the Catholic tradition, some of the great saints, mystics, Saint Teresa and John of the Cross, people like that, Ignatius, were engines of getting things done in this world.
+Maybe if we had a bunch more such people, we could start rapidly making improvements in our overall civilization and state of things.

 Rick Archer: Let me look at some of these questions that Dana Sawyer sent in.